SymfonyCasts/api-platform3/sfcasts/ep1/relations-iri.md

-# Relations Iri
+# Relations & Iris

-Coming soon...

-When we tried to create this dragon treasure for the owner, we put the ID of an owner in the database and we found out the, A platform did not like that.
-It said expected.
+When we tried to create a `Dragontreasure` with this `owner`, we set the field to the owner's database id.
+And we found out that API Platform did *not* like that.
-I r I. What is an iri?
-Well, if you go back down to the GI users collection endpoint, we know that every resource that comes from an API has an at ID on it set to the URL to where you can fetch that resource.
-This is the I R I I I stands for International Resource Identifier, and it's meant to be kind of like a unique identifier across your entire api.
-The number one is not a unique identifier, but this whole U URL is a unique identifier and as I've said, a U URL is all a heck of a lot more handy than just an integer id anyways, so when we want to set a relation property, we need to use the I R I slash API slash users slash one.
-When we hit execute, it works 2 0 1 status code, and when the owner comes back to us, it once again uses the iri.
-So the takeaway is that relations are just normal properties,

-But we get and set them via their I R I string, and I just think this is such a beautiful and clean way to handle this.
-All right, let's talk about the other side of the relationship.
-I'm actually gonna refresh the whole page here and let's go to our get one user endpoint and let's fetch that user with ID one.
-And there's the basic data.
-So the question I have now is, could we add a treasure's field here that shows all the treasures that this user owns?
-Well, think about it.
-We know how the serializer works by just serializing the properties on user.
-And we do have a Dragon Treasures property on user.
-So let's expose this to our api.
-I'll add groups with just user calling read for now.
-Later we'll talk about what, how you can write to a collection field, but for now, just make it readable.
+It said: "expected IRI".
+But what *is* an `IRI`?

+We mentioned this term *one* time earlier in the tutorial.
+Go back down to the GET `/api/users` collection endpoint.
+We know that every resource has an `@id` field set to the `URL` to where you can fetch that resource.
+This is the `IRI` or "International Resource Identifier".
+It's meant to be a unique identifier across your *entire* API - like across *all* resources.

+Think about it: the number "1" is *not* a unique identifier - we might have a `DragonTreasure` with that id *and* a `User`.
+But this URL *is* unique.
+And, a URL is also just a heck of a lot more handy than the integer id anyways.

+So when we want to *set* a relation property, we need to use the IRI, like `/api/users/1`.

+When we hit execute, it works!
+A `201` status code.
+In the returned JSON, no surprise, the `owner` field comes back *also* as IRI.

+The takeaway from all of this is delightfully simple.
+Relations are just normal properties, but we get and *set* them via their IRI string.
+I think this is such a beautiful and clean way to handle this.

+## Adding a Collection dragonTreasures Relation Field

+Ok, let's talk about the *other* side of this relationship.
+Refresh the whole page and go to the `GET` one user endpoint.
+Try this with a real user id - like 1 for me.
+And... there's the basic data.

+So the question I have *now* is: could we add a `dragonTreasure` field that shows *all* the treasures that this user owns?

+Well, let's think about it.
+We know that the serializer works serializing accessible properties on an object.
+And... we *do* have a `dragonTreasures` property on `user`.

+So... it *should* just work!
+To expose the field to our API, add it to the serialization group `user:read`.
+Later, we'll talk about how we can *write* to a collection field... but for now, just make it readable.

 All right.
-When we refresh and go look at the same get end point down here, yeah, you can see Dragon Treasures is showing up in the example config.
-So let's try this.
-I'll use ID one again.
-It executes and ugh, gorgeous.
-What it gives us is an array of I R I strings.
-I love that.
-These are so powerful because if we need more information about these, we can make a request to these end points to get all of those treasure details.
-And if you get really fancy and use something like Vulcan, you could even preload those so that the server pushes to them.
-But I do kind of though, as cool as that is there is kind of one obvious question here, which is, what if I, what if needing the Dragon treasure data for a user is so common that to avoid the extra requests, we just want to embed the data right here, like objects of data, Jason, objects of data instead of these strings.
+Refresh... and look at the same `GET` endpoint.
+Down here, cool!
+It shows a new `dragonTreasures` field in the example response.
+Let's try this: use the same id, hit "Execute" and... oh, gorgeous It returns an array of IRI strings!
+I love that!
+And, of course, if we need more information about these, we can make a request to any of these URLs to get all the shiny details.

+And if you get *really* fancy and use something like Vulcaon, you could even "preload" those relations so that the server pushes the data directly to the client.

+But as cool as this is, this *does* lead me to a question: what if needing the `DragonTreasure` data for a user is *so* common that, to avoid extra requests, we want to embed the data right here - like JSON objects instead of IRI strings?

 Can we do that?
 Absolutely.
-Let's find, let's find out how next.
+Let's find out how next.